FStarLang/FStar/INSTALL.md

         $ opam install batteries

+2. Then run the following commands in `src/ocaml-output`:

+        $ make

+### Refreshing the OCaml snapshot

+0. Get an F* binary, either using the .NET build process, or the OCaml build process.
+Make sure you follow the instructions above to get a working OCaml setup.

-1. Once you satisfy the prerequisites for your platform, first generate a set of files in OCaml syntax by running the following commands in `$FSTAR_HOME/src`:
+1. Once you satisfy the prerequisites for your platform, translate the F* sources from F# to OCaml using F*.
+   Run the following commands in `$FSTAR_HOME/src`:

         $ make ocaml